 Capturing the perfect character moment in a picture is not as easy as it looks, especially when it comes to animals.
 Pets, unlike us, don't always get what we are trying to do.
 The WF team put together a collection of cute animal pics for inspiration and the tips you will need to help you shoot your own.

-Embrace Your Pet's Character
+Embrace Your Pet's Quirks

 You know your pet better than anyone else, and a successful picture is one that conveys the character behind all that fur.
 If you have a lazy cat, show him yawning.
 If your animal is a playful type, show her in action performing her favorite trick.
 It is all about capturing the personality of the pet you know and love.

 It's best to use natural light, when possible.
 A flash can frighten our four-legged friends, not to mention give them that annoying red-eye effect in pictures.
 Try shooting near a window and letting the outside light pour in to brighten the shot.
 Note on this one: don't frame the window or any light behind your pet.
 If that isn't working, go outside.
 Mother Nature provides the easiest light to work with when it comes to taking pictures.

 Throw out a basket for a cat to crawl in or a soft blanket to curl up on.
 If that is a no-go, then call in reinforcements!
 If Fido or Fluffy is not cooperating, have a human lend a hand.
 A person can hold or interact with the pet and the look on that furry face will be priceless.